zompiexx/wargames/README.md

 If you are intending to run this on a CP/M machine, you will need a SYSGEN 64 image/boot disk.

+You can use the included disk image file to create your own media or mount it using the Z80Pack or Imsai 8080esp: https://github.com/zompiexx/wargames/blob/main/wargames.dsk

 You are free to use and modify the code for your own purposes, but must credit the author, Andy Glenn, under all circumstances.

 This code is fully functional, but there are some additional features that I plan to include, as follows: